+The Fund's inception date is 8 September 2014.

-The investment returns are calculated using the relevant Fund's unit price.
-They are net of fees and costs (excluding the buy-sell spread and any investment performance fee payable), pre-tax and assume the reinvestment of distributions.
-It should be noted that Platinum does not invest by reference to the weightings of the Index.
-Underlying assets are chosen through Platinum's individual stock selection process and as a result holdings will vary considerably to the make-up of the Index.
-The Index is provided as a reference only.
+It should be noted that Platinum does not invest by reference to the weightings of the MSCI All Country World Net Index (A\$) (the "Index") or any other indices or benchmarks.
+Underlying assets are chosen through Platinum's individual stock selection process and, as a result, holdings will vary considerably to the make-up of the Index.
+Index information is provided as a reference only.

-- 3. Regional exposures (i.e. the positions listed other than "cash" and "shorts") represent any and all physical holdings, long derivatives (stock and index), and fixed income securities. - 4.
-The table shows the relevant Fund's top ten long stock positions.
-Long derivative exposures are included.
-However, short derivative exposures are not.
+2. Regional exposures (i.e. the positions listed other than "cash") represent any and all physical holdings, long derivatives (stock and index), and fixed income securities.